AlexMayol/localit/README.md

 ## Running locally

 The workflow right now is pretty basic.
-The source code is on `src/localit.js`.
-You can generate the transpiled version by running `npm run build`, using Parcel under the hood.
+The source code is on `src/localit.ts`.
+You can generate the transpiled version by running `npm run build`, using a simple Rollup config.